 The supplied remote commander can also be used in the TV Enhance pour VAIO but the following buttons are reserved for the Windows Media Center: Live TV, Recorded TV, Guide, DVD and More.

 Using the ExpressCard Module

-Your computer is equipped with either a Universal ExpressCard slot^{} or an ExpressCard/34 slot^{} for transferring data among digital cameras, camcorders, music players, and other audio/video devices.
-The former can accommodate either an ExpressCard/34 (34 mm wide) or ExpressCard/54 (54 mm wide) module^{} as shown below and the latter can accommodate only an ExpressCard/34 module^{} only.
+Your computer is equipped with an ExpressCard/34 slot^{} for transferring data among digital cameras, camcorders, music players, and other audio/video devices.
+This slot can only accommodate an ExpressCard/34 (34 mm wide) module^{}.